 - Use Optimizely's Sample Size Calculator to calculate the sample size for your test

-- Calculate the length an experiment will likely run based on sample size
+- Calculate the length of time an experiment will likely run based on sample size

 - Choose a Baseline Conversion Rate and Minimum Detectable Effect for your estimates

 Need to calculate the sample size or duration of your experiment?
 Check out our Sample Size Calculator!